powermator/Megax_Thermal_Printer/README.md

 The usage is very simple and as follows: as soon as you send an intent to this program - note that your intent should include 1. path of an image needs to be printed 2.
 MAC of the thermal device- , the program will connect to the thermal printer via bluetooth and give the printing order.
-Ultimately the program sends a reply intent when the printing is done and close itself.
+Ultimately the program sends a reply intent when the printing is done and close itself Gracefully.

 ## Getting Started